Kilshanny: Antiquities

 In Smithstown townland lie the ruins of Smithtown Castle (also known as Ballingown Castle), a former O'Brien stronghold.
 An attached house was inhabited until 1837, but has since fallen into ruin.
 In 1600, Hugh Roe O'Donnell stayed here before moving through Kilfenora to "lay waste the countryside around Corcomroe".
 Honora, daughter of Teige of Smithstown, by marriage became Honora Wingfield, ancestor of the family that held the title of Viscount Powerscourt.

 The ruined abbey church of Kilshanny is all that remains of an abbey that may have been founded by early Christian Seanach Garbh, but is traditionally ascribed to St Cuanna.
 In 1194, the abbey became subservient to Corcomroe Abbey and was dedicated to St Augustine.
 Its abbot, Florence, was named bishop of Kilfenora in 1273.
 In 1302, the church became the parish church of Kilshanny, so the abbey seems to have been dissolved by that point.
 The abbey properties and rights finally passed to one Robert Kinsman.
 North door and south window of the church are from the transitional period but the other surviving features, including the triple-light east window, are later.

 In Ballydeely townland lies a stone mound known as Carn Connachtach or Carn Mic Tails.
 It rises to around 8 meters and has a base diameter of almost 100 meters.
 Legends hold that the mound served as the place of inauguration for the chiefs of Corcomroe.
 There are also tales that it is the burial mound of a whole army from Connacht.
 Annals do record a battle nearby in 1573, between factions of the O'Briens, which was won by Teige O'Brien.
 However, the mound is likely of prehistoric origin and may contain Bronze Age cyst graves.
 It has not been excavated.

+Rumour has it that Aidan is also the son of the buried King; Most likely burnt at the stake for his aversion to good music.